api3dao/old-api3-docs/docs/airnode/v0.2/grp-developers/self-serve-platforms.md

 If your platform is not directly compatible, this means that a significant amount of development will need to be undertaken to port Airnode on your chain.
-To learn more about how we can help, contact us at contact@api3.org.
+To learn more about how API3 can help, contact us at contact@api3.org.
 The following list details some reasons to carry through with this.

 - Airnode and its protocol are designed to enable standardized and